By continuing you agree to our use of cookies. You are able to update your settings at any time.

 Western Hats

 To get the hat of your dreams, you're going to need to find a decent western shop that knows how to work on hats.
-The higher the number of "X's", the more fur content there is.
-In general, the higher the fur content the better the hat.
-Evan's hat is a 5x, but there's a lot of variation between brands and periods as far as what a specific X count really means in terms of fur felt percentage.
-Resistol and Stetson are good established brands that often have models available in a brown color.
+As I said above, the higher the number of "X's", the more fur content there is.
+Scot and Evan's hats ranging from 4x to 20x but shooting for something middle of the road will give you a high quality hat that will give years of use.
+Resistol and Stetson are good established brands that often have models available in a variety of colors.

 From there, you want to figure brim size.
-A 3.25" brim like on Evan's is considered short for a western hat but it works well with a pack and in a vehicle.
+A 3.25" brim like Evan is wearing in the photo below is considered short for a western hat but it works well with a pack and in a vehicle.
+While the one in that is Scot is wearing in back is a more traditional size.
 Depending on brim shape, anything up to a 3.75" can be worn successfully in a vehicle.
 A shop that knows how to work on hats can cut a fur felt brim down to whatever width you want.
 Straw and palm leaf hats can't have their brims cut down.

 Next is crown shape.
-The crown you see in the field on Scot is a montana peak (mistakenly called a Gus ever since the Lonesome Dove miniseries came out.
-Ironically, the character Gus probably never would have worn a montana peak because it was a northern plains style, not a Texas one).
+The crown you most often see in the field on Scot is a Montana Peak (mistakenly called a Gus ever since the Lonesome Dove miniseries came out.
+Ironically, the character Gus probably never would have worn a Montana Peak because it was a northern plains style, not a Texas one).
+You will see Evan wear a pinched telescope (a southwestern vaquero inspired style he came up with) or Montana Peak.
 Shaping fur felt hats yourself isn't particularly hard and even hats that have been professionally shaped usually get a little bit of a workover by Evan or Scot.
 Straw hats are doggone near a one shot and you're done proposition.
 If you can start with an "open crown" (not ever shaped before), you'll get better results more easily.
 If it's already got a different crown shape, you can reshape a fur felt.
-Straw, not so much.
-Get a pan of water boiling on the stove and use the steam to soften the hat and shape it to your preference.
-Palm leaf hats are the easiest to shape yourself.
-If you want to get a hat professionally blocked and shaped, we can recommend this hattier: https://tattonbaird.com/ There are a variety of crown styles.
-Evan's good fur felt (a 6x buckskin Beaver Brand) and his summer hat (Sunbody full perimeter vented palm leaf) both are shaped into a Southwestern Vaquero inspired crown -- a conical telescope that rises front to back with a slight pinch at the front.
+Get a pan of water or kettle boiling on the stove and use the steam to soften the hat and shape it to your preference.
+DO NOT shape dry as it will damage the hat.
+Frequent re-wetting is best practices.
+If you want to get a hat professionally blocked and shaped, we can recommend this hattier: https://tattonbaird.com/ There are a variety of crown styles, just pick the one you like best.

 Another small detail that Evan and Scot like on their hats is vents.
 These are the little eyelet holes in the crown that help with airflow.
 Finally, they add eyelets for stampede straps.
 When it gets windy, you'll want one if your hat isn't pretty tight.